Eschatologue/CM_wiki/docs/class/paladin/oathbreaker.md

 ### Level 7: Aura of Corruption

 Your presence weakens your enemies who dare attempt to escape your wrath.
 When a creature in your Aura of Protection attempts to Move away from you, you can force that creature to make a Charisma saving throw against your spell save DC.
-On a failed save, the creature's Speed becomes 0 and you have Advantage on the next attack you make against that creature before the end of your next turn.
+On a failed save, the creature's Speed becomes 0 and you have **:d20-adv: Advantage**{ .d20 } on the next attack you make against that creature before the end of your next turn.

 ### Level 15: Unholy Resistance